holoviz-dev/pyctdev/README.md

 is then used for conda build.
 This prevents the common situation where descriptions, URLs, licenses, etc, are mismatched.

-pyct expects project is being released first on pypi and (anaconda.org pyviz).
+pyctdev expects project is being released first on pypi and (anaconda.org pyviz).
 From these sources, conda-forge can be updated, followed by anaconda defaults (but we are not necessarily the maintainers of those channels).

-pyct is currently primarily supporting pure python packages.
+pyctdev is currently primarily supporting pure python packages.
 While they may often have complex, platform specific dependencies, the packages themselves are pure python.
 Therefore noarch:python conda packages where possible.